 To use the dependencies of a package, the Curry compiler needs to be started via CPM so that the compiler will know where to search for the modules provided.
-You can use the cpm curry command to start the Curry compiler (which is either the compiler used to install CPM or specified with the configuration option curry_bin, see Section 5).
-Any parameters given to cpm curry will be passed along verbatim to the Curry compiler, for example the following will start the Curry compiler, print the result of evaluating the expression 39+3 and then quit.
+You can use the command "cpm curry" to start the Curry compiler (which is either the compiler used to install CPM or specified with the configuration option CURRY_BIN, see Section 5).
+Any parameters given to "cpm curry" will be passed along verbatim to the Curry compiler.
+For example, the following will start the Curry compiler, print the result of evaluating the expression 39+3 and then quit.